joyrex2001/kubedock/README.md

 mvn test
 ```

 The default configuration for kubedock is to orchestrate in the namespace that has been set in the current context.
 This can be overruled with -n argument (or via the `NAMESPACE` environment variable).
-The service requires permissions to create Deployments, Services and Configmaps in the namespace.
+The service requires permissions to create Deployments, Jobs, Services and Configmaps in the namespace.

 To see a complete list of available options: `kubedock --help`.